National Endowment for the Humanities (NEH) - Division of Public Programs

 In rare circumstances, Chairman’s Special Awards of up to $1 million are available for projects that will reach an exceptionally large audience.

-Projects may begin April 2018.
 Awards last for one to three years.

-Any U.S. nonprofit organization with IRS 501(c)(3) status is eligible, as are state and local governmental agencies and federally recognized Indian tribal governments.
+Any U.S. nonprofit organization with IRS 501(c)(3) status is eligible, as are state and local governmental agencies and federally recognized Native American tribal governments.
 Individuals are not eligible to apply.
 Independent producers who wish to apply for NEH funding must seek an eligible organization to sponsor the project and submit the application to NEH.
 Under this arrangement the sponsoring organization is considered the grantee of record and assumes all attendant responsibilities of a grantee organization.

 NEH generally does not award grants to other federal entities or to applicants whose projects are so closely intertwined with a federal entity that the project takes on characteristics of the federal entity’s own authorized activities.
 This does not preclude applicants from using grant funds from, or sites and materials controlled by, other federal entities in their projects.